dawebmastaa/dawebmastaa/README.md

 ### Thanks for dropping by!
 All things modern web.
 Distilling the noise to find the tools to more easily and efficiently create great web projects.

-I build shit.
+I build stuff.
 Web Dev drama is for children.

 Use the right tool(s) for the job, not shoehorn your religion (framework) into every project.